bclaesen/handbal/README.md

 [Competition Calender 2021](./handbal2021.ics)

+Please note that Cup Games are not included.

 ## Importing
 ### On iOS
 Opening a link such as [Competition Calender 2021](https://github.com/bclaesen/handbal/raw/master/handbal2021.ics) directly in Mobile Safari on your iPhone will bring up an import dialog.
 Brave will show this as flat text.